tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 After what felt like forever—thirty minutes, maybe more—I finally stopped.
 My chest heaved, breath rasping in my throat, sweat slicking my skin.
 I could still feel the faint hum of the phone in my grip.
 They’d trace the signal eventually, but out here, in the deep woods, they’d never be able to land.

-I knelt beside a shallow pool, hoping, praying, it might be drinkable.
+I knelt beside a murky shallow pool, hoping, praying, it might be drinkable.
 I cupped my hands, scooped up a small sip, and brought it to my mouth.
 The moment the water touched my tongue, I knew I’d made a mistake.
 It hit the back of my throat like battery acid, searing a path straight down my esophagus.
 I gagged instantly, eyes watering, every muscle in my body screaming to vomit it back up.
 I clamped a hand over my mouth, swallowing hard, forcing the burning liquid to stay down.
 The pain rippled through my chest like someone dragging hot wire through my insides.
 I cant imagine Kevin doing this for 3 weeks.

-That’s when I decided to type this out on the satellite phone.
+Im sitting here next to the shallow pool, in a small nest of my own loose hair.
+My back against a mossy fallen tree, typing this out on the satellite phone.
 The connection’s garbage and pecking it out letter by letter is agonizingly slow, but it’s not like I have anything better to do.

 I have no doubt there will be another full moon tonight.
 And when it rises, I’ll change—just like Kevin did.
 What keeps gnawing at me isn’t the if, but the how.
-Will I still be in here, enjoying in the carnage I cause?
-Or will I be shoved into the dark, locked in the passenger seat, forced to watch through the things eyes as I become nothing but hunger and teeth and claws?
+Will I still be in here, thrilled with the carnage I cause?
+Or will I be shoved into the dark, unable to control my own body? locked in the passenger seat as I’m forced to watch through the things eyes as I become nothing but hunger and teeth and claws?

 The waiting is worse than dying.